Mazda SKYACTIV TECHNOLOGY Explained

 Mazda is best known for smiley-face grilles, the Mazda Miata, “Zoom-Zoom,” and rotary engines.
 In recent years, Mazda has been known for Mazda SKYACTIV TECHNOLOGY.
 Most of us are left wondering, what on Earth is that?

 What if a car could harmoniously be more efficient, less expensive, and more fun to drive?
 In an attempt to accomplish those 3 points, Mazda created Mazda SKYACTIV TECHNOLOGY.
 Mazda products have featured SKYACTIV TECHNOLOGY since 2011, but what does SKYACTIV mean?
-In today’s Tech Tip Tuesday, we’ll dig into Mazda’s revolutionary technology and explain how it affects the driving experience behind the wheel of your Mazda.
+Today we’ll dig into Mazda’s revolutionary technology and explain how it affects the driving experience behind the wheel of your Mazda.

 Mazda SKYACTIV TECHNOLOGY Overview